-Senator Debbie Stabenow
+United States Senator Debbie Stabenow

-Gretchen Whitmer for Governor
+Gubernatorial Candidate Gretchen Whitmer

 Gretchen Driskell for Congress

-Today Gretchen continues to live in Saline and is the proud mother of three children; Ryan, Matthew an Ensign in the U.S. Navy, and Marielle and her granddaughter Chloe.
+Driskell earned her B.S. in accounting from Lynchburg College and her MBA in finance from the George Washington University.
+Her professional experience includes working as a realtor.
+Gretchen continues to live in Saline and is the proud mother of three children; Ryan, Matthew an Ensign in the U.S. Navy, and Marielle and her granddaughter Chloe.

 Great Women of the Great Lakes Event Emcee